Skip to main content

 Other Monitoring Settings to Consider

-While Applications, Websites, and Screen Recording channels capture the bulk of user activity, ensuring a privacy-compliant environment requires fine-tuning the remaining channels.
+While Applications, Websites, Screen Recording and Keystrokes channels capture the bulk of user activity, ensuring a privacy-compliant environment requires fine-tuning the remaining channels.
 These options govern how data is collected from communications (e.g., Emails, Instant Messaging), peripherals (e.g., Audio, Printing), and environmental factors (e.g., Network, Geolocation).
 The goal is to strictly apply the data minimization principle across all data sources, collecting only what is adequate, relevant, and necessary for your stated business purpose.

 Audio